dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 With targeting particulate matter floating in the air, we explored how to better predict the target variable to make a better model for our stakeholders.

-## Understanding the profile of a person that is more likely to not have health insurance.
+## Removing trends .

-For the purpose of this study, we have decided not to include any obersvations of people under the age of 18.
-While their data is varied and numerous, they cannot apply for programs that bestow health insurance or be employed at occupations that provide it.
-Their status depends entirely on their guardians -- whether that is a person or the state.
+The data was capped at the last day of December 2016.
+While the data extended into 2017, it only covered the first two momnths and the predictions would have been affected if we allowed an entire year to be represented by the two coldest months of winter.
+For the purpose of this study, we have decided to work with the daily mean value of PM 2.5 vs the hourly reading.
+This was done to make a more strenuous deadline.
+While the data is numerous, the hardware cannot handle the large amount of observation (almost 500 thousand) and features.

 There were several subsets of the population that we wanted to look at.
 The first being Military Status.